Uninsured employer: Criminal law as per state

-This status is highly negative one in most States and often deemed a crime under State law.
+This status is a highly negative one in most States and often deemed a crime under State law.
 When there are no funds available to cover the benefits, and resulting bills for such benefits, the State usually steps in and provides the funding; hence the State's interest in making the failure to have coverage both legally and financially painful.
 Most often this involves complete repayment to the State, fines, penalties, business closure, and the loss of legal defenses.
 The seriousness of the status by the uninsured employer is often underestimated due to unfamiliarity with the system and the belief that, like automobile uninsured motorist law, a quick settlement can be made by the uninsured for a modest amount to end the process.
 This is contrary to State law and recent studies in California have shown that for 2009 average claim cost is upwards of $60,000 and continually rising.